pyserial/pyserial/documentation/pyserial_api.rst

         .. versionchanged:: 2.5
             Write returned ``None`` in previous versions.

+    .. method:: flush()

+        Flush of file like objects.
+In this case, wait until all data is written.

     .. attribute:: in_waiting

         :getter: Get the number of bytes in the input buffer